 Syllabus: Human diversity issues particularly around the social constructions of race, gender, sexual orientation, spirituality and disability.
 Respect and empathy for diverse cultures locally and globally.
 Critical reflection of the stereotypes of groups other than one's own.
-Examination: Examined within the institution.

 Critical and Contextual Studies 101 (Departmental General Education Module)